Kuomintang: In Taiwan: 1945–present

 Although opposition parties were not permitted, the pro-democracy movement Tangwai ("outside the KMT") created the Democratic Progressive Party (DPP) on 28 September 1986.
-Outside observers of Taiwanese politics expected the KMT to clamp down and crush the illegal opposition party, though this did not occur, and instead the party's formation marked the beginning of Taiwan's democratization.
+Outside observers of Taiwanese politics expected the KMT to clamp down and crush the illegal opposition party, but this did not occur, and instead the party's formation marked the beginning of Taiwan's democratization.

 Martial law ceased in 1987 and the President Lee Teng-hui terminated the Temporary Provisions Effective During the Period of Communist Rebellion in 1991.
 All parties started to be allowed to compete at all levels of elections, including the presidential election.
 Lee Teng-hui, the ROC's first democratically elected president and the leader of the KMT during the 1990s, announced his advocacy of "special state-to-state relations" with the PRC.
 The PRC associated this idea with Taiwan independence.

-The KMT faced a split in 1993 that led to the formation of the New Party in August 1993, alleged to be a result of Lee's "corruptive ruling style".
-The New Party has, since the purging of Lee, largely reintegrated into the KMT.
+The KMT faced a split that led to the formation of the New Party in August 1993, alleged to be a result of Lee's "corruptive ruling style".
+After Lee was purged, the New Party largely reintegrated into the KMT.
 A much more serious split in the party occurred as a result of the 2000 presidential election.
 Upset at the choice of Lien Chan as the party's presidential nominee, former party Secretary-General James Soong launched an independent bid, which resulted in the expulsion of Soong and his supporters and the formation of the People First Party (PFP) on 31 March 2000.
 The KMT candidate placed third behind Soong in the elections.
 After the election, Lee's strong relationship with the opponent became apparent.
-To prevent defections to the PFP, Lien moved the party away from Lee's pro-independence policies and became more favorable toward Chinese unification.
-This shift led to Lee's expulsion from the party and the formation of the Taiwan Solidarity Union (TSU) by Lee supporters on 24 July 2001.
+To prevent defections to the PFP, Lien moved the party away from Lee's pro-independence policies and became friendlier to Chinese unification.
+This led to Lee's expulsion from the party and the formation of the Taiwan Solidarity Union (TSU) by Lee supporters on 24 July 2001.